 These fatty acids include omega-6 and omega-3 which your dog needs to maintain a healthy coat and skin.
 Some may think a thick, shiny coat of fur is only pleasing aesthetically, making a somewhat “handsome” dog.
 But it’s crucial your dog has a healthy coat of fur to provide protection from the element, as well as from parasites it may be exposed to during high-performance activity.
 These fatty acids can be found in meat such as chicken and fish.

 Fats are also important for endurance activities lasting more than a few minutes.
 After a short burst of energy during which carbohydrate stores will be used up, the body turns to its fat stores to keep its energy levels going.
 Any increase in fat in your dog’s diet should be made gradually to allow his digestive system to adjust.

 Many high-performance dogs benefit from being fed little and often, as this offers more efficient digestion and balanced blood sugar levels.
-Its best to avoid “carbo-loading” as this can leave your dog sluggish and may cause digestive difficulties, impacting negatively on health and performance.
+It is best to avoid “carbo-loading” as this can leave your dog sluggish and may cause digestive difficulties, impacting negatively on health and performance.

 Minerals are often overlooked by dog owners as they are the smaller nitty, gritty components of an athletic dog’s diet.
 Nevertheless, if you wish to own a happy, healthy high-performance dog who can function at optimum proficiency, then minerals are a must!
 Sodium chloride, potassium, magnesium — these are all minerals!